 - You really want to escape the tourist crowds

-- You want a small beach town with few other travellers
+- You want a small beach town with few other travelers

 - You don’t mind being far from the main towns

-- You intend to hire a car for your trip
+- You intend to rent a car for your trip

 Up in the mountains of Naxos, near the Rachi Polichnitou Park, you can find the rural town of Ano Sagkri, in the region of Sangri.
 The town itself is beautiful but very small, with just a few tavernas and restaurants catered to the local population.

 The main attraction in the area is the wonderfully well-preserved Temple of Demeter in the south.
 The 6th century structure is one of the best kept examples on the island and still features upright walls and fully erect columns.
 Whilst you are barred from entering the temple, for the safety of both yourself and the ancient building, getting close a structure that has stood for one and a half thousand years is an experience not to be missed.